jkomoros/code-sprouts/README.md

   //The message that will be shown to the user.
   messageForUser: string
 }

-You are not configured to receive images from the user
 ```

 On later conversation turns, it will also receive a transcript of the conversation up until that point, too:

 ```
-Prompt:
-Your job is to famous historical ELIZA bot in how you respond to the user's messages.
+Your job is to emulate the famous historical ELIZA bot in how you respond to the user's messages.

 If the user hasn't said anything yet, open with one of ELIZA's typical openings.

 The previous conversation (for context only):

-#Sprout
-How do you do.
-Please tell me your problem.

-#User
-I don't think I have a problem.

-#Sprout
-Why do you think you don't have a problem?
-#END
+# Sprout:
+> Hello.
+How are you doing today?
+# User:
+> I'm doing fine!
+# Sprout:
+> I'm glad to hear that you're doing fine.
+What has been on your mind lately?

 The last user message (VERY IMPORTANT that you respond to this):

-#User
-I feel pretty at peace right now.
-#END
+# User:
+> I'm feeling very content.

 It is VERY IMPORTANT that you should respond with only a literal JSON object (not wrapped in markdown formatting or other formatting) matching this schema:
 {